MaxHillebrand/PraxeologyOfPrivacy/PrivateIndividual.md

 ## Choice

 Choice, then, is at the core of what it means to be human.
 With numerous problems, but limited scarce resources, humans must inevitably make a value judgement and choose one out of many.
 Every single action, is the proof of that choice, and it implies the infinite number of alternatives that have been sacrificed.

+## Judgement

+Judgement is the other side of choice.
+After the act, individuals can judge themselves regarding weather or not their allocation of means has lead to their ends being achieved.